UFO-Studios/AlienBot-Discord/README.md

 `/namemc` - Get info about a Java Minecraft player.
 `/ping` - Get AlienBot's ping (and pong).
 `/random-text-generator` - Get some random text generated for you.
-`/say` - The bot will anonymously repeat what you tell it to say.
-Warning - Don't use this for bad stuff.
 `/server-info` - Get info about the server.
 `/woof` - AlienBot woofs at you.

 • Logs.

-`/update-channel` - Channel where alienBot updates are sent.
+`/update-channel` - Channel where AlienBot updates are sent.
-`/set-logging-channel` - Set a logging channel where message logs will be sent.
+`/set-logging-channel` - Set a logging channel where message logs (and other logs too in the future) will be sent.

 ## Setup